sigfredonin/Z80-John-Bell-80-280/README.md

 the 74LS04 Inverter and the 74LS10 Triple 3-Input NAND chips.
 Address decoding for the Z80 PIO is done on-chip.

+#### PIO Address Decoding

+The Z80 PIO uses 4 I/O addresses selected by inputs

+- pin 4: /CE Chip Enable (Low signal selects the chip)
+- pin 5: C/D Data / Control (Low signal selects data)
+- pin 6: B/A Port select (Low signal selects Port A)

+The 80-280 board routes /IORQ to the PIO /CE input, since it is the only I/O device.
+It routes A0 to the PIO port select input, and A1 to the Data/Control select input.
+No external logic is needed.

 #### RAM Address Decoding

 The RAM is addressed if A15 = 1, and /MREQ is active.